New Millennium Academy

 Academic programming

-NMA’s academic strategy is centered around 5 core components: Curriculum, Instructional Practice, Hmong & English Language Development, School & Student Culture Practices, & MTSS.
+NMA’s academic strategy is centered around five core components: 1) Curriculum, 2) Instructional Practice, 3) Hmong & English Language Development, 4) School & Student Culture Practices, & 5) Multi-Tiered System of Supports.
 At NMA, all students have access to relevant, engaging, standards-aligned, grade-level appropriate curriculum & texts in every core class.
 All teachers use challenging but engaging teaching practices.
-NMA commits to building students’ engagement with Hmong & English language & to creating a joyful, demanding, & inclusive school culture.
-They have created a multi-tiered system of support for all students.
+NMA commits to building students’ engagement with the Hmong & English languages & to creating a joyful, challenging, & inclusive school culture.
+They have created a Multi-Tiered System of Supports for all students.

 Special education programming

 NMA’s special education program is focused on each student receiving a full range of support & opportunities to reach their highest potential.
-All students succeed through individualized & differentiated support in the 3 Foundation Skill areas: academic, behavioral, & social learning.
-The Special Education program provides compliant, competent, & collaborative services to support each student’s growth.
+All students succeed through individualized & differentiated support in the three foundational skill areas: academic, behavioral, & social learning.
+The special education program provides compliant, competent, & collaborative services to support each student’s growth.

 English language learner programming

-NMA’s English Language Learner (ELL) Education Vision is that all emerging multilingual students will make steady progress towards English language proficiency & achieve grade level standards in all content areas.
-The 3 Pillars of NMA’s ELL Education Program are access, asset based teaching, & partnership.
+NMA’s English Language Learner (ELL) Education Vision is that all emerging multilingual students will make steady progress towards English language proficiency & achieve grade-level standards in all content areas.
+The three pillars of NMA’s ELL education program are access, asset-based teaching, & partnership.

 Proficiency